NASA-DEVELOP/dnppy/README.md

-﻿# dnppy
+﻿## dnppy

-###Overview
-DEVELOP National Program Python Package (`dnppy`)
+(The DEVELOP National Program Python Package)

+####Overview
+ `dnppy` is a python package for the download, extraction, conversion, and analysis of NASA and NOAA earth observation data.
+It includes several modules to ease handling and analysis of common raster datatypes such as Landsat, MODIS, GPM, TRMM, ASTER, SRTM, and text datatypes such as weather records.
+It also houses modules such as the `solar` module, for calculating solar geometries for entire arrays of lat/lon coordinates, and the `time_series` module for handling temporal raster data.

-This collection of python modules serves as a living codebase for the DEVELOP National Program.
-Teams in the DEVELOP program increasingly find themselves using some level of programming to manipulate project data.
-Most of the time, this data manipulation is performed in Python.
-The DEVELOP Python package, referred to as “dnppy” (pronounced "done-py" as it uses Python to get the job done) was created to improve institutional knowledge retention, open the DEVELOP toolkit for public contributions and use, represent DEVELOP in the public domain, and put more power in the hands of new participants the first day the walk into the program.
+This collection of python modules also serves as a living codebase for the DEVELOP National Program. `dnppy` was created to improve institutional knowledge retention, open the DEVELOP toolkit for public contributions and use, represent DEVELOP in the public domain, and put more power in the hands of new participants the first day the walk into the program.
 It is a social media, programming capacity building, and educational endeavor.
+Code specifically pertinent to our past project partners can be found in the `/undeployed/proj_code` folder.

 For more information about the NASA DEVELOP program and the projects teams conduct utilizing NASA Earth Observation Data for society please visit: http://develop.larc.nasa.gov/

-####Instalation
-Arcmap can NOT be running when trying to install dnppy. dnppy upgrades the installed version of numpy to one that is both arcmap and gdal compatible, but it will fail to do this if arcmap is running at the time of install.
+#####Instalation
 Run `setup.py`

-####Dependencies
+#####Dependencies

-Before dnppy can be installed, ESRI's Arcmap 10.1+ must already be installed.
+Before dnppy can be installed, ESRI's Arcmap 10.2 or 10.3 must already be installed.
 ArcMap ships with a custom installation of python 2.7, and `dnppy` is built to modify that python installation.

 1. Python 2.7
 2. `arcpy`  (see ESRI's ArcMap software)